 That makes buying a pair of Officine Creative shoes an investment in a truly unique handmade product.

-So there’s our list of 5 underrated Italian shoe brands.
+So there’s our list of 5 best underrated Italian shoemakers.
 Before you go, check out our current pre-owned shoes to to see the latest consignments from these brands and other top quality shoemakers.